techidaily/site-android-unlock/source/_posts/in-2024-can-i-bypass-a-forgotten-phone-password-of-meizu-by-drfone-android.md

 - When you pick your choice, follow the guidelines on the screen to set it.
 Enter your screen lock straightaway.
 - Then redo your screen lock on the following screen, then, at that point, tap Confirm.

-## Part 2: 4 Simple Ways to Bypass Your Meizu 21 Pro Phone Password

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Iz2LYWd8EqI?si=G_3CqFRAmeVPczjj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 4 Simple Ways to Bypass Your Meizu 21 Pro Phone Password

 ### 1\.
 Google Find My Device